2026 Lee County, Alabama, elections

 A general election will be held in Lee County, Alabama, on November 3, 2026, to elect various county officials.
-Primary elections will be held on May 19.
+Primary elections were held on May 19.

 Sheriff

 Republican primary

 After Cam Hunt announced his intent to challenge incumbent Jay Jones in the primary, he was fired from his position.
 In Jones' termination letter sent to Hunt, Jones was clear that he fired him specifically because Hunt was running against him.
 Jones has served as the county sheriff since 1998.